TLMHoang/Test/README.md

 The API returns standard HTTP status codes to indicate the success or failure of requests.
 Common error codes include:

-- 400 Bad Request: The request was invalid or malformed.
+- `400 Bad Request`: The request was invalid or malformed.
-- 401 Unauthorized: The request lacked valid authentication credentials.
+- `401 Unauthorized`: The request lacked valid authentication credentials.
-- 404 Not Found: The requested resource was not found.
+- `404 Not Found`: The requested resource was not found.
-- 405 Method Not Allowed: The requested HTTP method is not supported for the endpoint.
+- `405 Method Not Allowed`: The requested HTTP method is not supported for the endpoint.
-- 422 Unprocessable Entity: The request was well-formed but unable to be followed due to semantic errors.
+- `422 Unprocessable Entity`: The request was well-formed but unable to be followed due to semantic errors.
-- 500 Internal Server Error: An unexpected error occurred on the server.
+- `500 Internal Server Error`: An unexpected error occurred on the server.

 ### Endpoints